MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-to-azure-vm-manually.md

 ## Prerequisites

-- A local machine with a Unix-like operating system installed (for example, Ubuntu, macOS, or Windows Subsystem for Linux).
+- A local machine with a Unix-like operating system installed - for example, Ubuntu, macOS, or Windows Subsystem for Linux.
 - An Azure subscription. [!INCLUDE [quickstarts-free-trial-note](../../includes/quickstarts-free-trial-note.md)]
 - [Install Azure CLI version 2.46.0 or higher](/cli/azure/install-azure-cli) to run Azure CLI commands.
   - When prompted, install Azure CLI extensions on first use.
 For more information about extensions, see [Use extensions with Azure CLI](/cli/azure/azure-cli-extensions-overview).